luyadev/luya/docs/guide/ngrest-model.md

 }
 ```

-A defintion contains always the attribute (as key) and the ngrest plugin config, if you have to pass arguments to the plugin object you can define an array where the first key is the name of the plugin and the other keys are the plugin properties.
+A definition contains always the attribute (as key) and the NgRest plugin config.
+If you have to pass arguments to the plugin object you can define an array where the first key is the name of the plugin and the other keys are the plugin properties.
 Take a look at all [NgRest Plugins](ngrest-plugins.md).

 > Keep in mind that when a plugin is attached to a field, it will override the original value from the database.
 Examples are shown in the [Select Plugin Guide](ngrest-plugin-select.md)

-#### Scope and ngRestConfig
+#### Scope and NgRest config

-There are different scope pointers you can configure, in order to tell your forms and list what fields should be displayed.
+There are different scope pointers you can configure in order to tell your forms and list which fields should be displayed.

 |Scope Name   |Description
 |---       |---
 |list      |List all table rows with the given columns.
-|create    |Formular to create a new record with the given columns.
+|create    |Forms to create a new record with the given columns.
-|update    |Formular to update an existing record with the given columns.
+|update    |Forms to update an existing record with the given columns.
 |delete    |Define whether items of the data table can be deleted or not.
 To activate deletion set this pointer to `true`.
-|aw        |Attach an [[ngrest-activewindow.md]] to each row in the list overview, like a button next to edit button.
+|aw        |Attach a [[ngrest-activewindow.md]] to each row in the list overview, e.g. a button next to edit button.

-As you know what section/Scope you can define with your already defined attributes you have to define the {{luya\admin\ngrest\base\NgRestModel::ngRestConfig()}} method, this could look as followed:
+As you know what section/scope you can define with your already defined attributes you have to define the {{luya\admin\ngrest\base\NgRestModel::ngRestConfig()}} method, this could look as followed:

 ```php
 public function ngRestScopes()